phillip-keldenich/reputation-simulator/README.md

 ## Dependencies and Requirements
 The software is written in Python 3.
-Aside from standard python packages coming with python, it requires the packages `numpy` and `matplotlib`.
+Aside from standard python packages coming with python, it requires the packages `numpy`, `scipy` and `matplotlib`.
 It should work on any operating system that supports python 3 and these packages;
 these packages are required by many other applications and python packages as well, and are available for all well-known operating systems, such as Windows 11, Ubuntu Linux 23.04, variants of BSD and MacOS.